 IFS doesn’t try to “fix” you.
 It helps you reconnect with the parts of you that need care.

 EMDR helps process trauma stored in the nervous system.
 IFS helps you relate compassionately to the parts holding that trauma.
+Together they:

 This combination allows us to work with both your biology and your inner world.

-How This Is Different From Traditional Talk Therapy
+How Is This Different From Traditional Talk Therapy?

-Traditional talk therapy focuses on insight and understanding.
+Traditional talk therapy focuses on insight and understanding but EMDR and IFS go further.
+They work directly with:

-Rather than revisiting painful stories over and over, we help your system actually resolve them.
+Rather than revisiting painful stories over and over, we help your system actually resolve them.Many clients report meaningful shifts in fewer sessions compared to insight-only approaches.

+I integrate EMDR and IFS within an attachment-based, trauma-informed framework.
 My work is relational, paced, and deeply respectful of your system.
 You are never pushed.
 We move at the speed of safety.

-I also bring training in Emotionally Focused Therapy and Sensorimotor Psychotherapy, which allows us to address:
+I also bring training in Emotionally Focused Therapy and Sensorimotor Psychotherapy, which allows us to address: nervous system regulation, relationship dynamics, emotional patterns, trauma stored in the body

 This creates therapy that is both clinically grounded and deeply human.